zhaocheng-zhang/zhaocheng-zhang.github.io/index.md

 I am a PhD candidate at Faculty of Economics, University of Cambridge, supervised by [Prof. Oliver Linton](https://www.econ.cam.ac.uk/people/faculty/obl20).

-My research interests include Applied Econometrics, Financial Econometrics, and Empirical Research in IO/OM/Finance.
+My main research fields are Applied Econometrics and Financial Econometrics.
+I am also interested in Empirical Industrial Organization and Big Data Analytics in Finance.

 You can find my CV [here](https://zhaocheng-zhang.github.io/assets/files/cv.pdf).

+I will be on the 2025-26 job market.

 <br />